Adelost/nodejs-typescript-boilerplate/README.md

 See `package.json` for more options.

-To assist in using environment variables before publishing to other environments, environment variables can be overridden locally by creating `./.local/env.json` which is also ignored by git.
+To assist in using environment variables before publishing to other environments, variables can be overridden locally by creating `.local/env.json` which is also ignored by git.

 ## Workflow